pohlm01/master-thesis/4_comparison.typ

 This could be an X.509 certificate or another, future mechanism that allows for fast issuance.
 The drawback of large certificate chains is only temporary, until @rp:pl updated their trust stores to incorporate the new tree heads, enabling them to utilize the size-efficient @mtc mechanism again.
 There are two main reasons why a fast issuance is required; for a new domain and for an unplanned move of the domain.
-A scenario in which an expired certificate must be renewed quickly because of a forgotten, manual renewal is very unlikely, as @mtc require a high level of automation anyway.
+A scenario in which an expired certificate must be renewed quickly because of a forgotten, manual renewal is very unlikely, as @mtc requires a high level of automation anyway.

-In @mtc_fallback_estimate, Lena Heimberger estimates the likelihood of those fallbacks.
+In @mtc_fallback_estimate, Heimberger estimates the likelihood of those fallbacks.
 For that, she uses the fact that all certificates must be logged to a transparency log to be accepted by the major browser, which makes the analysis of all current and expired certificates possible.
 Heimberger divided domains into two categories: Top domains and random domains.
-This is interesting, because the most visited websites are more likely to be well maintained than websites that are visited less often.
+This is interesting because the most visited websites are more likely to be well maintained than websites that are visited less often.
 The analysis she performed potentially has a high rate of large positives, but it is useful to have an idea of the order of magnitude anyway.
 Assuming a propagation delay of three days, the top domains have a chance of 0.0004~% of hitting a fallback, while the random domains have a chance of 0.009~%.
 This shows that the chance of hitting a fallback is very unlikely, and thus the longer issuance delays will barely affect the daily operations.